 Down the way utilize the guidance of eNRG Kayaking to take you on a kayak tour of the historic Willamette Falls and get this water-level view of the second largest waterfall by volume in North America.
 Yep, you'll want a picture of that!

-Check out our Fish Finder to locate for you and your friends to have a day on the water based on the season and your fish favorites.
+Check out our fishing guides to locate for you and your friends to have a day on the water based on the season and your fish favorites.
 It's a pretty handy tool if you ask us!